 “I cannot be summed up in a single word.
 I am a story with many layers, still unfolding.
-Every experience, every moment adds to who I am.” - Sooha.
+Every moment adds another line to who I am becoming.”

 Makeup was my first form of storytelling.
 In fifth grade, I discovered that my face could be a canvas; one that moved, blinked, and breathed.
-My eyelids became a gallery for peacocks, tigers, flowers, even auroras; whatever my imagination could conjure.
+My eyelids became a gallery where peacocks, tigers, flowers, and auroras lived—whatever my imagination could create.

-There were no limits to the colors, no end to the combinations.
+There were no limits to the colors, no end to the possibilities.

 Over time, each layer of paint became less about decoration and more about experimentation, testing how color and texture could transform a surface.

-Special effects makeup remains a form of expression and a journey of exploration; a bridge between disciplines, a doorway to science, and a path back to art.
+Special effects makeup remains a form of expression and a journey of exploration, bridging disciplines, opening doors to science, and leading me back to art.

 Why Asker

-For me, "Why" and "How" are like my DNA, the essential code that defines who I am.
-I love both science and art.
-They may speak different languages, but to me, they are both ways of understanding and reshaping the world.
-That's why I feel at home analyzing data in the lab and creating stories.
+"Why" and "How" are the languages that shape how I build meaning.
+I love both science and art, and although they seem to speak different languages, they are both ways of understanding and redesigning the world.
+That's why I equally feel at home analyzing data in the lab and creating stories on a canvas.

 Wonder Weaver

 I love both science and art.
-They may speak different languages, but they are both ways of understanding and reshaping the world.
-That's why I feel at home analyzing data in the lab and creating stories on a stage or canvas.
-The kind of person I want to become is someone who uses knowledge and imagination together, without dividing them into separate worlds.
-Because I love both science and art, I believe I can see more deeply and express more broadly.
+They may speak different languages, but to me they are simply two lenses for understanding and reshaping the world.
+I want to become someone who moves freely between imagination and knowledge without dividing them into seperate categories.
+Because I live in both worlds, I believe I can see more deeply and express more broadly.

 Joyful Spark

 I love making people laugh.
-It's fun to see others enjoy my words, but what makes me happiest is knowing I can bring joy to their hearts.
+It's fun to see my words light up a room, but others enjoy my words, but what makes me happiest is the feeling of bringing joy into someone else's life.
 Every Christmas, I join the gift tree event at my church for neighbors in need.
-One Christmas Eve, a thank-you letter I received changed me.
-It felt like the greatest gift I had ever been given.
-I realized that true happiness doesn't come from what I own, but from the moments when someone else is happier because of me.
-That's why I love sharing laughter, warmth, and positive energy as a way of connecting with people.
+One Christmas Eve, a thank-you letter from a family changed me.
+It made my realize happiness isn't about what I have, but what I can give.
+Since then, I've held onto the belief that joy grows when it's shared.
+That's why spreading warmth, humor, and positive energy feels like a pupose, not just a personality trait.

 Team Builder

 I believe the best things happen when people come together.
-After all the seniors in my school's curling team graduated, I was the only one left.
-But with friends, I rebuilt the team, and together we grew into a varsity team of 25 that went on to win medals at national competitions.
-It felt like creating something out of nothing, and it was only possible because we worked as one.
+After all the seniors on my school's curling team graduated, I was the only one left.
+Instead of giving up, I rebuilt the team with my friends, and together, we grew into a 25 member varsity team that went on to win medals at national competitions.
+It felt like creating something from nothing, but we did it because we built it together.

-Through my NGO work supporting women and children in Nepal, I also joined the "101 Cows Campaign."
-When I heard that the cow I had supported gave birth to a calf that was then gifted to another family, I realized again that true togetherness is about lifting each other up.
-I aspire to be a team builder who creates spaces where everyone can grow and shine together.
+Through my NGO work in Nepal supporting women and children, I also joined the "101 Cows Campaign."
+When When the cow I helped sponsor gave birth to a calf that was later gifted to another family, I was reminded again that real impact comes from lifting others up, not standing alone.